SUMMER Bodies! I have a secret for you...

 Hot tip: you already have a summer body!
 It’s now summer, you have a body, done – SUMMER BODY!

 Let’s get another one of these out of the way: If you're wearing a bikini on your body, then you already have a bikini body.
-Yes, you guessed it, same goes for the beach body.
+Yes, you guessed it, the same goes for the beach body.
 Take your body to the beach and ta-dah, you have a beach body.

 We just welcomed summer and with this season comes thoughts of beaches, swimsuits, BBQ’s and body image.
 This is normal to think of these things but the idea of pressuring oneself to look a certain way for a certain season and that certain season alone is ridiculous and not fair to yourself.

-I propose we ditch the term summer bodies and bikini bodies all together!
+I propose we ditch the term summer bodies and bikini bodies altogether!
 How about we acknowledge our bodies as bodies no matter what time of year.
 Simple.
 This is my body.
 Done.
 We don’t need the labels and pressure.
 How about instead we invite in all seasons with our body as it is at the time of the season?
 I’m going to call it, let’s make that happen!

 I googled summer body and 3,550,000,000 results appeared.
 Shocking, or is it?
 The dominant culture of the diet industry is powerful and promotes this ideal standard of beauty that is simply a myth and quite problematic.
 This idea of a thin ideal can cause women to compare themselves to this expectation and lead to feelings that they don’t measure up.
 Some studies suggest that women who over-internalize the thin-ideal image experience increased body dissatisfaction, decrease in self-esteem and develop eating disorders.

 When it comes to the impact on women’s self-esteem, we don’t need anyone telling us what kind of body to have.
 It’s time to reclaim our bodies as our own.
-The dictation of “achieving” summer bodies and bikini bodies are now out!
+The dictation of “achieving” summer bodies and bikini bodies is now out!
 I’d like to introduce my pro tips of 5 ways to focus on taking care of yourself this summer (and all year long) instead of working on a “seasonal body”.
 Shifting your mindset from changing your body to focusing on how you want it to feel can be a powerful step to building body confidence.

 5 ways to Move Towards Body Acceptance